 PRO TIP: Remembering your conversation and keeping a track of it proves that you’re involved in their progress and well-being.
 This simple act of remembering your conversation enhances your relationship with your subordinate.
 Making the subordinate committed and dedicated to self-improvement, and thereby, in their work.

 We understand that the idea of conversation is to go beyond the professional dilemmas but not having a proper agenda is just going to dampen the quality of conversation.

-When you hurry up a meeting, you involuntarily indicate to the other person that the conversation is just a formality.
+Rushing through the meeting, screams to the employee that the conversation is just a formality.

 A subordinate anticipates this meeting and prepares for it beforehand.
 If you show that this meeting is organized in a rushed manner, they get demotivated.

-PRO TIP: Try your office cafeteria or take a walk in the campus.
+PRO TIP: Office cafeteria or take a walk in the campus.
 You will notice that you won’t have to make extra efforts to become friendly and build a conversation.

 The whole point of a 1-on-1 is to let your teammates feel involved and engaged.
-If a one-on-one discussion has only you talking, your team member’s voice will be lost in translation.
+It’s a very common first-time manager’s mistake.
+Where only you saying, your team member’s voice will be lost in translation.

-PRO TIP: As a manager, your job is to stay neutral and solve a matter.
+PRO TIP: As a manager, your job is to stay neutral, communication streamlined to agenda, and solve a matter.

 One-on-one meeting with your employees is your opportunity to let your team know that their progress matters to you and the organization.